 Biblical Work Ethic

-Just a cursory reading of Scripture shows that work is an important factor in the human realm.
-Six days we are to work, and then we are to rest on the seventh.
+Where the Protestant work ethic purported to be biblically based, a cursory reading of Scripture shows otherwise.
+It’s true, of course, that work is an important factor in the human realm.
 Throughout the Bible, people are admonished to work and be diligent.
 What is important to note, however, is that scriptural references to work are given a clear context: the development of moral strength or excellence.
 In other words, character.